isaacg1/isaacg1.github.io/_posts/2023-08-27-betting-median.md

 One way of looking at the effect of this strategy is that we've taken our 9 rounds of 3x bets with a 50% chance of success and turned them into one round of a 6.9x bet, still with a 50% chance of success.
-We're compressing our repeated bets to have the same effect a a single bet with a better payoff, but the same odds of success.
+We're compressing our repeated bets to have the same effect as a single bet with a better payoff, but the same odds of success.
 This is in contrast to the "bet it all" strategy, which turns the 9 rounds into a single round of a 19683x payoff, with a 1/512 chance of success.